abdelfattahradwan/Random-Weapon-Generator-For-Unity/README.md

 - Comes with an easy to use editor tool.
 - Can generate random weapons during runtime!
 - Can generate random weapon names.
-- Generates random weapon proprties! _(damage, spread, firerate, projectile speed, etc...)_
+- Generates random weapon properties! _(damage, spread, firerate, projectile speed, etc...)_

 ## Preview